24 October 1818: Romantic Encounters, Sublime Solitude, & Passion for the Beautiful; Keats’s Predicted Greatness

 from kissed,

-something more or something less than kissing.
-At this point, he concludes I have no
+or something less than kissing.
+At this point, he concludes I have no libidinous thought

-later notes he receives much game—including pheasant—from Mrs. Jones, which he re-gifts.
+receives much game—including pheasant—from Mrs. Jones, which he re-gifts.
+(This, of

-(This, of course, tempts a witty comment about what exactly, in this particular case,
+tempts a witty comment about what exactly, in this particular case, the bird-in-the-hand

 Mrs. Jones may be responsible for suggesting the Eve of St. Agnes as a poetic topic to Keats, which, in the first few months of 1819, he takes up (remarkably so!) in an engaging and remarkably atmospheric narrative poem.
 The poem contains a sexual encounter that, controversially, exists somewhere between an allegory of the sensual imagination and flesh-and-blood rape, coloured by deception.